Trigeminal Neuralgia in Multiple Sclerosis

 A person can develop trigeminal neuralgia without having multiple sclerosis.
 In this instance, one can find changes in the trigeminal nerve root from vascular compression or no abnormalities at all.
 This type of trigeminal neuralgia is called classical trigeminal neuralgia.

 When trigeminal neuralgia is caused by MS, it's referred to as secondary trigeminal neuralgia.
+MS and other neurological disorders account for about 15% of cases due to this secondary form.

 In some cases, trigeminal neuralgia can be caused by dental procedures or facial trauma, too.
 Researchers are working to learn if the similar pain caused by shingles infection is related.